davidmoates/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+  Adaptive layout: hard coded widths for each media queries, borrows from speed of a fixed layout, but accommodates different devices at specific breakpoint

+  Responsive layout: longer to code geared for long term projects, used responsive units (rem, em, %)

 2. Describe what it means to be mobile first vs desktop first.

+  Mobile first is designing a mobile size layout and building up from there.

+  Desktop first is designing a desktop size layout and building down from the top.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+  font-size: 62.5% is a great trick to use because then rem's are easy to use. ie. 18px = 1.8rem.

+  Relative length units is what rem means.

 4. How would you describe preprocessing to someone new to CSS?

+  It is a way to write css faster and more efficiently.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+  Using mixins with parameters.
+I still don't really understand how escaping works completely.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.